Sekuraz/bachelorthesis/thesis/chapters/related_work.md

 This was an approach to solve the exactly same problem as this thesis by expanding the intel compiler
 \footnote{The manual and other references to \comp can be found at \cite{comp}.}.
 There is one major difference, in 2006, when \comp was designed, tasks were not yet a part of \omp.
+Because of this \comp can only be used to distribute parallelized for loops.

 ### Programming model
 \comp extends the \omp syntax slightly and can be used like the standard C and C++ \omp.
+The following additions are made, first there is a new argument \texttt{pragma intel omp sharable}, which allows for the mentioned variables to be shared, secondly there is a command line option for the compiler in order to enable \comp features.
+In the end all of \comp is built into the intel compiler, and there is no support by any other compiler.

 ### Execution model
 \comp extends \omp by explicitly sharing memory with other nodes and then offloading chunks of \omp loops to those nodes.